 Note: You can press F10 to stop and F11 to pause or resume the screen capture.

 4 Click Stop Recording to finish your screen capture.

-Note: The screen capture is added to the custom folder that you have specified.
+Note: Note: The screen capture is added to the custom folder that you have specified and you will be prompted to add it to the Pinnacle Studio Library.